Multi-agent Databases via Independent Learning

 The encoding of the execution plan is similar to the one used by ReJOIN~\cite{rejoin}.
-Join ordering are encoded by assigning a value $k$ to all joined base relations where $k$ denotes the level that base relation appears in the join query plan.
+Join ordering is encoded by assigning a value $k$ to all joined base relations, where $k$ denotes the level that the base relation appears in the join query plan.

 The \systemone's state is also shared with the optimizer.
-This state includes the encoding of the buffer contents as well as the encoding of the expected data blocks to be access the query $Q_i$.
-Given these information, the \systemtwo decides the best join ordering for $Q_i$.
-The database will execute $Q_i$ based on the \systemtwo's recommended query plan, and the actual latency and average buffer hit ratio will be collected as reward in order to update the weights of respective reward functions of the two agents.
-This process of training is continuous: as queries enter the system both agents adjust their observations as well as their action and policies.
+This state includes the encoding of the buffer contents, {$BP_t^{sche}$}, as well as the encoding of the expected data blocks to be accessed by the query $Q_i$, {$BR_t^{sche}$}.
+This state is added to the optimizer's state (the encoded join ordering $JD_t^{opt}$ and the last executed query plan, {$QEP_t^{opt}$}, and the optimizer decides the best join ordering for $Q_i$.
+The database executes the final query plan and its latency {$R_t^{LAT}$} and average buffer hit ratio {$R_t^{BHR}$} are collected as the reward of the optimizer and scheduler respectively.
+This process of training is continuous: as queries enter the system, both agents adjust their observations as well as their actions and policies.